 In looking into the adoption of yoga more specifically Kundalini Yoga, as an integrated part of the therapeutic care programme at Recovery Direct.

 We recently started conversations with Steve Borloz and Tamzin Williams at the Recovery Festival.
 In a few short exchanges with Tamzin and Steve, we found two individuals that are not only passionate about Kundalini Yoga for addiction recovery but who are deeply knowledgeable across the board of both topics.
-We were invited to attend a class at GuruRamDas yoga studio in Cape Town.
+We were invited to attend a class at GuruRamDas yoga studio in Johannesburg.
 This studio is dedicated to the practice of Kundalini yoga and by all accounts has some solid street cred within the yoga and recovery community.

 Carl Jung’s – The Psychology of Kundalini Yoga